 If all of the above are true, then the odds are that there is no need to update a trust, just make sure the house you bought is titled in the name of the trust.
 If the house is not titled in the name of the trust, you should probably file a deed with the county to transfer the house into the trust.

-In general, you should review your estate plan on a regular basis or when there are significant changes to your assets or family dynamic.
+In general, you should review your estate plan on a regular basis and when there are significant changes to your assets or family dynamic.